netoptimizer/prototype-kernel/kernel/Documentation/bpf/bcc_tool_chain.rst

 3.7.1 or newer) to be available on target, because BCC programs do runtime compilation of the restricted-C code into eBPF instructions.

-BBC includes several useful tools_ and examples_, developed by recognized performance analyst `Brendan Gregg`_ and covered with a tutorial_ and slides_.
+BCC includes several useful tools_ and examples_, developed by recognized performance analyst `Brendan Gregg`_ and covered with a tutorial_ and slides_.